stormjoannes/MAIR_1/README.md

 This repository contains the code for the first assignment of the Methods in AI Research course at Utrecht University.
 The assignment consists of implementing a dialog system to help someone finding a restaurant in Cambridge.

 To use the dialog system simply run the `main.py` file.
 This will start the dialog system and you can start asking questions.
+The new features we implemented are the following:
+- Levenshtein edit distance for preference extraction
+- A user can now restart the questions by saying 'restart' after the suggestion.
+- A user can now receive a small amount of recommendations instead of one.
+- A user is now able to change previous answers if there is no suggestions available.
+- A user can now receive formal and informal reactions.